-Europe’s grand palaces and museums are a thrill, but they don’t inspire that spine-tingling sensation so many of us haunted-house goers chase.
+Europe’s grand catles and museums are a thrill, but they don’t inspire that spine-tingling sensation so many of us haunted house fans chase.
 That isn’t to say there aren’t spooky sites in Europe.
-After all, the roughly 50 countries that make up the continent have had more than enough time to breed scary stories around their eeriest locales, most of which are open to anyone who dares enter.
-Here are 7 places in Europe so creepy they’ll have you reuniting with your childhood nightlight.
+After all, the roughly 50 countries that make up the continent have had more than enough time to breed scary stories around their abandoned cities and eery locales, most of which are open to anyone who dares enter.
+Here are the seven most haunted places in Europe so creepy they’ll have you reuniting with your childhood nightlight.

 1. Capuchin Catacombs of Palermo, Italy